 Time to help a tree out

-You turned your sprinkler system off to protect it from the cold, but your trees and bushes still need you to help them through long stretches of warm, dry weather that sometimes occur in the Denver metro area's fall and winter.
+It's about time to turn your sprinkler system off to protect it from the cold, but your trees and bushes still need you to help them through long stretches of warm, dry weather that sometimes occur in the Denver metro area's fall and winter.

 So treat it as a chance to get outside and hang out with your plants for a bit, while giving them a good drink from a hand-held hose.
 They’ll thank you come next spring.

 Trees are important parts of our ColoradoScape because they provide cooling shade in the summer.
-And fall and winter are good times to think about transforming unused areas of bland, water-intensive Kentucky bluegrass into a water-wise ColoradoScape that provides year-round interest and beauty.
+And fall and winter are good times to think about transforming unused areas of bland, water-intensive Kentucky bluegrass into a vibrant, water-wise ColoradoScape that provides year-round interest and beauty.
 Check out denverwater.org/Conserve to learn more about ColoradoScaping.

 While you’re taking care of your plants this winter, Denver Water’s supply and drought experts will be watching weather forecasts, drought levels and soil conditions in the state’s mountains in preparation for what those factors might mean for water use in the metro area next year.